wso2/aws-apim/APIM-with-Analytics/README.md

 # WSO2 API Manager deployment with WSO2 API Manager Analytics

 The WSO2 API Manager and API Manager Analytics AWS AMIs are created and available publicly.
-They include the JDK, product distributions and a collection of utility libraries.
+They include the JRE, product distributions and a collection of utility libraries.

 The Cloudformation template creates the following resources in AWS.